Anhtuan N.

 Anhtuan’s time at the USPTO has been the perfect fit as he continues to serve in his nearly 30-year career with the Army as a Reservist.
 “The USPTO offers me a flexible, predictable schedule that allows me to serve when the Army needs me.”

 According to Anhtuan, the USPTO is unlike any other government job.
 The organization operates in many ways like a private sector company.
 As a fee-funded agency that does not rely on tax-payer dollars to function, the USPTO can remain in operation even through times of fiscal disruption.
 At the same time, the agency must compete with the technology sector for talent using what tools it has available, including telecommuting options and flexible schedules.
-That translates into job security and better work-life balance for its workforce of nearly 13,000 employees.
+That translates into job security and better work-life balance for its workforce of more than 13,000 employees.
 During periods of uncertainty, as experienced globally in 2020, that can be reassuring, says Anhtuan.

 But what really makes the USPTO special, he adds, are the people.
 In addition to offering a rich culture of diversity and inclusion for all employees, the agency has prioritized and carefully crafted a safe, secure, and nurturing environment for transitioning veterans who juggle competing priorities and military obligations.